Don Juan Quilligan - 1945

-Ace character-actor Treen is in a sympathetic role that pits her against the more physical Blondell but Director Frank Tuttle shows them neck-and-neck for Quilligan's affections, because, though Blondell's character can sing a song like the departed mother of our title character and looks great in the fashions paraded through the movie, Treen's character can cook like the dead mother, hence the emotional loggerhead Quilligan comes to when trying to choose between them, which, sympathetically, by the end you can see is an unsolveable problem, so that only the end credits coming onto the screen are able to save him from another go-around.
+Ace character-actor Treen is in a sympathetic role that pits her against the more physical Blondell but Director Frank Tuttle shows them neck-and-neck for Quilligan's affections, because, though Blondell's character can sing a song like the departed mother of our title character and looks great in the fashions brought into the movie, Treen's character can cook like the dead mother.
+This puts Quilligan into an emotional loggerhead where trying to choose between them becomes, sympathetically, an unsolveable problem, so that only the end credits coming onto the screen are able to save him from another go-around.

 * From a story by Herbert Clyde Lewis

 You will see Amazon links on this web site because I am an Amazon affiliate.
 I earn from qualifying purchases.

 - The Cat and the Canary – 1939